xwipeoutx/hololens-workshop/3-richer-experience/2-spatial-sound.md

 ## 5. Let's have some sound

-These hives are full of bees, let's make them sound like it
+These hives are full of bees, let's make them sound like it.

 1. Enable the Spatial plugin by:
   1. Open the menu `Edit`-`Project Settings`-`Audio`